How Disney is using AI for vacation planning, theme parks, streaming, and storytelling

 (Kent Phillips, photographer)

-Speaking of vacation planning, during the same earnings call, Disney leaders indicated they have seen no material impact from high gas prices on guest demand.
+Speaking of vacation planning, during that same earnings call, Disney leaders indicated they have seen no material impact from high gas prices on guest demand.

 Disney also discussed operational uses for AI inside the parks themselves, including systems designed to improve labor forecasting and staffing decisions.
 Executives described ongoing initiatives using AI to better predict staffing needs throughout Disney’s theme parks and resorts.
 According to Disney leadership, those systems can analyze patterns like attendance trends, seasonal demand, guest flow, weather, and operational data to help determine where employees are needed most ahead of time.